WLCB/archive/pages/Projects/metzerott_formatted.md

 "Good-by, child," said the great lady, patting Louis' golden head; "I wish you every good fortune that is proper for you to have.
 I was your mother's best friend, if she had only known it, and would have saved her from the misery that afterwards, in the righteous Providence of God, overtook her."

 "What is misery?" asked little Louis, wistfully; "is it dying?
-My papa says she died &rsquo;cause we was poor, and the miliionnaires wouldn't &rsquo;vide.
+My papa says she died &rsquo;cause we was poor, and the millionnaires wouldn't &rsquo;vide.
 Are you a millionnaire, and would you &rsquo;vide?"

 "Quite a promising young Socialist," observed Mr. Randolph.
 "His father must be a dangerous man."